DarylGraves/darylgraves.github.io/_posts/2024-07-21-SendingDiscordMessagesFromPowerShell.md

 }

 ```
+## How does this work?
+- In lines 1 - 10 we are configuring all the variables.
+That is, the things which might change.
+- In lines 12 - 17 we are creating the HTTP Headers, this includes adding the Bot's token for authorisation and confirming the payload we are about to send will be JSON.
+- In lines 19 - 22 we are creating a hashtable of the message we wish to send and then converting it to JSON
+- In line 24 we send the request.
+- The remaining lines will print back to your terminal if your message was successfully accepted by Discord or if it was rejected.

 ## Use Cases
 This can be used for a variety of scheduled task or cron jobs.
 As an example, I have an Active Directory domain for testing which runs on the default 180 day trial license.
 As I use it infrequently I sometimes forget to re-arm the license in tme so I am using the below version of the script to remind me when I have less than a month remaining on my trial: